WE United Judges

 The sport of Working Equitation has been maturing in the United States since 2010.
 Initially, U.S. event organizers depended on international judges to officiate at WE competitions here.
 During Phase 1 of WE United Judge Development, we worked closely with internationally-recognized experts to provide the instruction to all applicants seeking judge licensure.
 Through this process, the pool of available judges with Working Equitation experience has been growing, with the emphasis in the early years on identifying and training a cadre of officials with sufficient knowledge to support the sport as it began to expand across the country.

-It is time now to move to Phase 2 of Judge and Technical Delegate Development: Deepening the skill set while continuing to broaden the base of well-trained officials.
+In 2019, WE United moved to Phase 2 of our Judge and Technical Delegate Development plan: Deepening the skill set while continuing to broaden the base of well-trained officials.
 During Phase 2, we will continue to contract with international experts to ensure that our officials’ preparation is well-aligned with international expectations for the sport.
 In addition, however, we will expand our focus to include structured in-depth learning experiences to provide additional educational opportunities for those interested in become licensed officials.
 These educational opportunities will include short-duration courses covering WE judging fundamentals as well as practical judging apprenticeships under approved Mentor Judges at licensed shows.
 In recognition of the enhanced understanding that comes from having ridden the tests and obstacles one is evaluating, the WE United judge program allows candidates for initial licensure or promotion to submit official WE Competition scores as an optional part of their evidence in support of their applications, beginning February 26, 2020.